VeredR/api/README.md

 # api
-Docker REST API with Flask and Redis Python
+Docker REST API written in Python with Flask and Redis modules

 Desigen:
 dao - represents the data access object, in our case the redis cache